What is Gift Aid?

 Are there any easier ways to claim Gift Aid?

-If your PTA uses an online giving platform, such as JustGiving or Golden Giving, they will collect Gift Aid from the government on your behalf.
+Many online giving platforms will collect Gift Aid from the government on your behalf.
 Download and fill in the forms from the website of your chosen platform.

 The above is intended as guidance only.
 We recommend that you contact the relevant organisations with specific reference to insurance, legal, health and safety and child protection requirements.
 Community Inspired Ltd cannot be held responsible for any decisions or actions taken by a PTA, based on the guidance provided.